Legendre curves on 3-dimensional $C_{12}$-Manifolds: Three dimensional -manifold

 for any $X$ and $Y$ vector fields on $M$, where $ \omega = -\big( \nabla_{\xi}\xi \big)^{\flat} = -\nabla_{\xi}\eta$ and $\psi$ is the vector field given by for all $X$ vector field on $M$.

-Moreover, in [4] the $(2n+1)$-dimensional $C_{12}$-manifolds is also characterized by
+Moreover, in \cite{BBB} the $(2n+1)$-dimensional $C_{12}$-manifolds is also characterized by

-Here, we emphasize that the almost $C_{12}$-manifolds is defined by the following: \begin{defn} Let $(M^{2n+1}, \varphi, \xi, \eta,g)$ be an almost contact manifold. $M$ is called almost $C_{12}$-manifold if there exists a one-form $\omega$ which satisfies
+Here, we emphasize that the almost $C_{12}$-manifolds is defined by the following: \begin{definition} Let $(M^{2n+1}, \varphi, \xi, \eta,g)$ be an almost contact manifold. $M$ is called almost $C_{12}$-manifold if there exists a closed one-form $\omega$ which satisfies